wzh99/IRL/README.md

 ## Introduction

 This project aims to building a complete intermediate representation language and cover several technical aspects of a programming language, including compilation, optimization, execution, etc. It is designed so that IR can be directly and easily constructed by hand, without translation from higher level languages.
-The functionality is quite similar to [LLVM](https://www.llvm.org), but simplified and adjusted to suit the need of research.
+The functionality is quite similar to [LLVM](https://www.llvm.org), but simplified and adjusted to suit the need of study and research.
 This project is written in pure and safe Rust, except for the interpreter, where some `unsafe` code appears, but safe indeed.

 ## Language